 Colorado uses a tiered teacher licensing structure.
 The first stage is an Initial License.
-In order to be approved by the Colorado Department of Education for the Initial Teachers License, which is valid for three years, applicants (with the appropriate bachelor’s degree) must complete an approved Colorado teachers certification program and meet the specific Colorado license requirements.
-The Colorado teacher certification requirements are as follows:
+In order to be approved by the Colorado Department of Education for the Initial License, which is valid for three years, applicants must complete a bachelor’s degree and approved teacher preparation program and pass a criminal background check as well as Colorado’s exams for educators.